krismaz/ADSDots/Treap/README.md

 # TREAP visualization

-Feed the script from std_in, see test.txt for example syntax
+Feed the script from std_in, see Test.txt for example syntax

 try